-Nervana Mahmoud is a Doctor and Commentator on Middle East issues.
+Nervana Mahmoud is a Doctor and Independent commentator on Middle East issues.
+The only practising doctor in UK who writes regularly in Middle East politics.
 She started blogging and writing on Middle East issues after the Egyptian revolution in 2011.

 Nervana’s twitter account was featured in The Washington Post’s must-follow on Twitter accounts to understand Egypt, by The Daily Beast’s list in 2013, and her blog was featured in the The Economist‘s list of what to read: On Egypt.